 For Visitors with Limited Mobility

 The Museum is located in downtown Portland at 1219 SW Park Avenue.
 For access to the Museum’s galleries, the Hoffman entrance, adjacent to the Sculpture Mall on the north side of the Museum, is fully accessible via a ramp.
 Wheelchairs are available free of charge on a first-come, first-serve basis at the box office just inside this entrance.
-For access to the Museum’s event spaces, the Mark Building’s entrance is accessible via a ramp that begins in the adjacent Sculpture Court.
+For access to the Museum’s event spaces, the Mark Building’s entrance is accessible via a ramp located just south of the main steps.
 Wheelchair-accessible seating is available in the Whitsell Auditorium and other event spaces.

 Aides receive free admission.